-7 Delhi Metro Stations You Gotta Visit That Boast Of Book Stalls, Starbucks, Graffiti & More
+7 Delhi Metro Stations You Gotta Visit For Book Stalls, Starbucks & Vibrant Graffiti

-Dhaula Kuan Metro Station is on the Airport Express Line and actually boasts a food court called the Palate of Delhi and with the really quirky and eccentric décor, you’ll hardly remember that you’re inside a metro station.
+Dhaula Kuan Metro Station is on the Airport Express Line and actually boasts a food court called the Palate of Delhi and with really quirky and eccentric décor, you’ll hardly remember that you’re inside a metro station.
 The first joint here to hit up is everyone’s favourite, Burger King, plus they’ve got a Domino’s, Haldiram’s, Khan Chacha and Berco’s to boot.
-You can also have your favourite milkshake at Keventers (which actually has a drive thru y’all!!)!
+You can also slurp up your favourite milkshake at Keventers (which actually has a drive-thru y’all!!)!

 2. Art Lovers Unite @ INA